Past year in books recaps:

 - The Eye of the World, Book 1 in The Wheel of Time series by Robert Jordan

-Well, that’s my book ramble for 2022.
 What about you?
 What were some books you read last year?
-Anything you hope to read this year?
+What are you planning to read this year?